Principles for Responsible Management Education (PRME)

 - Impact Entrepreneurship Program

 The ZHAW School of Management and Law supports potential young entrepreneurs developing business ideas to solve pressing social and ecological problems.
-As part of our "Impact Entrepreneurship" program, we support three to four promising start-up projects each year presented to us by students, staff, or alumni of the ZHAW School of Management and Law who are interested in running their own startup.
+As part of our "Impact Entrepreneurship" program, we support up to four student teams who are interested in running their own startup.

 - From Students for Students: Sustainability Day @SML